BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-18-small-models.md

 This key observation, of bounding makes the formulas decidable, and the small-model hypothesis that most bugs can be found with small inputs, is the foundation of the small-model validation approach.
 With this construction the small-model verifier is now automatically (decidably) check that any error is either infeasible (with small input lists) or will be triggered and generate a small failing input example -- as in our initial DB example!

 ## Agentic AI and Scaling Up!
 The rise of AI driven coding and Agentic operations creates both a unique need and opportunity for introducing a new software stack.
 These systems access information and systems, which if misused, can have serious consequences.
 Guarantees about behavior provided are limited to a statistical statement that, under normal operating conditions, the system will, with high likelihood, behave as expected.
-This is insufficient for many applications and, in the presence of malicious actors who seek to confuse or mislead an agent, this risk is unacceptable.
+This is insufficient for many applications and, in the presence of malicious actors who seek to confuse or mislead an agent, this risk is unacceptable (as witnessed by recent MCP escapes).

 This environment poses an opportunity build a new Agentic platform with [automated reasoning and safety](https://queue.acm.org/detail.cfm?id=3762990) at the core.
 The small-model validation process can be used to validate the behavior of the agent and its code, ensuring that it operates within the desired parameters and adheres to any relevant policies or regulations.
 Alternatively, the validator can be provided as an offline judge during training or as an online tool for an agent to use during test-time evaluation.